Maddie and Wynn

 “Blast!
 Nothing fits me!”

 “Here!
-You can have my mitts and toque.”
+Take my mitts and toque.”

-Jenna slipped on the red felt mitts Maddie had covered with iridescent beads.
-The summer sun jumped off them, casting a rainbow of colors around and between them.
-Jenna sat back on the bed.
-“Doesn’t it get cold there?”
+Jenna slipped the red felt mitts Maddie had covered with iridescent beads onto her hands.
+The summer sun bounced off them and a rainbow of colors fell over the three friends.

 “Yeah, but they’re too Canadian.”